-Grant Thornton has been appointed as Administrators.
-They have set up a page about Redress Complaints – this is their term for people who have asked for a refund because they were given unaffordable loans.
+Grant Thornton were appointed as Administrators.
+They set up a page about Redress Complaints – this is their term for people who have asked for a refund because they were given unaffordable loans.

 Background to the QuickQuid Administration

 QuickQuid was one of the “Big Three” payday lenders in Britain, starting out in 2007.

 After Wonga and the Money Shop Group had all stopped lending and gone bust over the last fifteen months, QuickQuid was left as the largest UK payday lender.

 QuickQuid had well over a million customers.
 When it went into administration there were c.
 500,000 customers with outstanding loans.